 When someone has suffered from a stroke, friends and family want to know how they can help.
-The best timing to look for resources is when the patient’s condition has finally stabilised and improved.
+The best time to look for aids is when the patient’s condition has finally stabilised and improved.
 At this time, choosing the right wheelchair for a stroke patient will impact the effectiveness of rehabilitation.

 The patient is able to walk, but not far